munificent/craftinginterpreters/book/closures.md

 ^code disassemble-upvalue-ops (2 before, 1 after)

 These both have a single byte operand, so there's nothing exciting going on.
+We do need to add an include so the debug module can get to `AS_FUNCTION()`:

+^code debug-include-object (1 before, 1 after)

 With that, our compiler is where we want it.
 For each function declaration, it outputs an `OP_CLOSURE` instruction followed by a series of operand byte pairs